 Mr Dahl graduated from the KTH Royal Institute of Technology with a Master of Science in Mechanical Engineering – Energy.

-Sonnedix Power Holdings Limited (collectively with its subsidiaries, “Sonnedix”) is majority owned by institutional investors advised by J.P.
-Morgan Asset Management, attesting to our company’s stability, value and long-term potential.
+Sonnedix Power Holdings Limited (collectively with its subsidiaries, “Sonnedix”) is majority owned by institutional investors, attesting to our company’s stability, value and long-term potential.
 We aim to grow sustainably and create value by leveraging our prudent capital structure and sponsorship and investing in high-quality assets with predictable cash flows.
 We are also continuously building and executing upon a pipeline of new projects and M&A opportunities.

 Our Group’s parent company is Sonnedix Power Holdings.
 The Group prepares consolidated accounts under IFRS for this Group.
 Separately, the Group also prepares consolidated accounts for Sonnedix Italia SpA (Italy), VE Sonnedix Equityco, S.L (Spain), Sonnedix España Equityco, S.L.(Spain) and Sonnedix España Finance 2, S.L.(Spain) — these are available here on our website.